discoverygarden/islandora_authority/README.md

 Our configuration is stored in `#user_data` on our `islandora_authority_textfield` and `islandora_authority_hidden` elements.

 Generally, multiple `islandora_authority` elements are direct children of a common parent.
 The framework defines a single parameter on the parent:
 * `islandora_authority_controller`: A machine name indicating the controller to use.
+Defaults to `solr` if otherwise unspecified.

 ### Solr Controller